Frequently Asked Questions

 A generous sampling of everything made in class is provided.
 This is a cooking school however, not a restaurant.
 Though most people won’t leave hungry, please don’t expect to be served a full dinner.
 The fee is for the cooking lesson, not the food.

 When a class description indicates “Hands-on“, this means the class has 50%-75% hands-on student participation.

-When a class description indicates “Some Hands-on“, this means the class is at least 25% hands-on student participation
+When a class description indicates “Some Hands-on“, this means the class has 25% or more hands-on student participation.

 Why aren’t classes 100% hands-on?

-We take great measures when designing the classes to ensure there is the proper amount of demonstration and hands on participation for the allotted time, menu and class subject.
+We take great care when designing the classes to ensure there is the proper amount of demonstration and hands on participation for the allotted time, and what makes sense with the menu and class subject.

 What is your cancellation policy?